sunliang3361/fnbtools/README.md

 ### Parameters:

 * REQUIRED -n the project name (use the name you chose in Step 1)
-* REQUIRED -c the control BED file
 * REQUIRED -m the mutant BED file
 * REQUIRED -o output file name containing identified deletions

 * OPTIONAL:
-  * -f input annotation file to annotate deletions
   * -h print this help message
   * -c the control bedg file(s),used to filter out homo and heter deletion
   * -x the contorl bedg file(s),used to filter out homo deletions
   * -g input annotation file to annotate deletions
-	* -h print this help message
   * -a print all homo deletions in mutant including the deletions exist in control * sample [0|1, default:0]
   * -r the overlapping rate between gaps and informative deletion at the same * genomic regions [default:0.9]
   * -d the minimal distance between the breakpoint of informative reads and the * start postion of gap [default:20]
   * -b the minimal crossed reads when there is no clipped reads [default:3]
   * -s the minimal small deletion reads [default:2]
+  * -i the minimal total number of clipped reads and small deletion reads [default:2]
   * -f the minimal flanking reads up and downstream of deletions [default:1]

 ### Example: